 - sudden severe headache

-- tightness, squeezing, fullness, pain or aching in the chest or arms
+- tightness, squeezing, fullness, pain, or aching in your chest or arms

 - difficulty breathing

-- anxiety or an a feeling of impending doom
+- anxiety or a feeling of impending doom

 - nausea, indigestion, or heartburn